-John M. Quick, PhD, is a learning experience expert who has spent over 15 years leading innovation as a designer, researcher, educator, and consultant.
+John M. Quick, PhD, is a learning experience expert who has driven innovation as a designer, researcher, educator, and consultant.
 John applies a rare combination of technology savvy, multimedia arts, and learning science to inspire people to reach their maximum potential.

 John has created evidence-based multimedia learning experiences to support organizations such as Pearson, Macmillan Learning, Pluralsight, Arizona State University, Michigan State University, and the U.S. Army.
 Examples include learning principles that bridge the gap between proven educational research and practical product design, instructional videos that bring concepts to life through visual storytelling, and collaborative, empathetic advising that drives innovation strategies forward.